justefg/CodeforcesProblemSolvingStats/README.md

 <h2> Instructions </h2>

-Change handle variable to your CF handle.
+Change handle variable to your CF handle and run python main.py.
 If you wanna see a nice chart drawn with [matplotlib](http://www.matplotlib.org) you should install it.

 Here is how it's gonna look like: